 Joshibiah "Butch" de Juan

-Mr. de Juan, known for his enthusiasm, optimism, and patience in conducting and teaching, has various experiences in choral conducting beginner and amateur school or church choirs and conducting experienced college and university choirs or other secular choirs.
-As a performer, he was a member of well-known choral groups in the Philippines, as a guitarist, percussionist, and tenor as a singer.
-To mention a few, with the San Miguel Master Chorale, Philippine Chamber Singers, Ateneo Chamber Singers, and Asian Institute for Liturgy and Music Chorale for several years.
-Through these choirs, he travelled and performed in different countries; and got invited as a choral-conducting lecturer in Malaysia 2008 and 2009.
+Known for his enthusiasm, optimism, and patience in conducting and teaching, De Juan has had various experiences in (choral) conducting beginner and amateur, school or church choirs, as well as conducting experienced college and university choirs and other secular choirs.
+As a performer, he was a member of well-known choral groups in the Philippines as a guitarist, percussionist, and a tenor as a singer.
+Worth mentioning would be the San Miguel Master Chorale, Philippine Chamber Singers, Ateneo Chamber Singers, and Asian Institute for Liturgy and Music Chorale, for several years.
+He traveled and performed with these choirs in different countries; As a lecturer, he conducted a workshop in Malaysia in 2008 and 2009.

-After deciding to join his family in Bohol in June 2012, he applied to the College of Performing and Visual Arts at Silliman University and taught Theory and Composition for a semester due to geographical consideration.
+After deciding to join his family in Bohol in June 2012, he applied to the College of Performing and Visual Arts at Silliman University and taught Theory and Composition for only a semester due to geographical consideration.

-He formally accepted the call and joined the Philippine Choral Directors Association (PCDA) as a member and Provincial Coordinator for Bohol in 2017 and became one of its invited conducting lecturers of its regional conferences for three consecutive events.
+He formally accepted the call and joined the Philippine Choral Directors Association (PCDA) as a member and Provincial Coordinator for Bohol in 2017 and became one of its invited conducting lecturers to its regional conferences for three consecutive events.